borislav-itskov/kohana-polymorphic-orm/README.md

 ### $morph_to_many_through

 This relationship is the equivalent of has_many_through in Kohana ORM, only polymorphic.
-And tre tricky part is that one side of the relationship is the polymorphic association, while the other is standard foreign_key way.
+And the tricky part is that one side of the relationship is the polymorphic association, while the other is standard foreign_key way.

 Let's assume we have a Tag Model, a Knowledge_Base Model and a Project Model.
 Project and Knowledge_Base have many tags and the Tag model has many projects / knowledge_base entries.